wp-plugins/kimili-flash-embed/readme.txt

 The height of the flash movie.
 You can specify in pixels using just a number or percentage.

 WIDTH (required)
-The widthof the flash movie.
+The width of the flash movie.
 You can specify in pixels using just a number or percentage.

 ALLOWFULLSCREEN
 (true|false) Grants access for a Flash movie to enter full screen mode when using Flash Player 9.
 Defaults to false.

+ALLOWNETWORKING
+(all|internal|none) - Controls a SWF file's access to network functionality.
+The default value is 'all' if this attribute is omitted.

 ALLOWSCRIPTACCESS
-(always|never) Controls the ability to perform outbound scripting through use of FSCommand actions or getURL actions from within your SWF.
+(always|sameDomain|never) Controls the ability to perform outbound scripting through use of FSCommand actions or getURL actions from within your SWF.
 If unspecified, the Flash Player defaults to "always".

 ALTTEXT (deprecated)
 The text or html you want to display if the required flash player is not found.
-This attribute is ignored if target is used.

 BGCOLOR
 (#RRGGBB, hexadecimal RGB value) - Specifies the background color of the Flash movie.

-DETECTKEY
-This is the url variable name the script will look for when bypassing the detection.
-Defaults to 'detectflash'.
-For example: To bypass the Flash detection and simply write the Flash movie to the page, you could add ?detectflash=false to the url of the document containing the Flash movie.
+DEVICEFONT
+(true|false) - Specifies whether static text objects that the Device Font option has not been selected for will be drawn using device fonts anyway, if the necessary fonts are available from the operating system.

 FID
 Use this attribute to give your movie a unique id on the page for scripting purposes.